 Here is a timeline for modern Britain, from 1914, the start of the First World War, to 1945, the end of the Second World War.
-There is a separate timeline for 1945-2000.
+There is a separate 20th century timeline for the years 1945-2000.

 Lord Kitchener calls for 100,000 men to join the British Army.